FranciscoKnebel/fcc-stockmarket/README.md

 * I can remove stocks.

 * I can see changes in real-time when any other user adds or removes a stock.
-For this you will need to use Web Sockets.

 #### Deployment